 Not interested in hibernating this winter?
-Here are some ideas to get out and about in the community with these accessible and inclusive things to do in Sydney, in no particular order:
+Here are some ideas to get out and about in Sydney that are safe and disability-friendly.

 1. Vivid Festival